What to Text Your Website (27 Commands That Save Hearing Clinic Owners Hours)

 Heads up: some of these are simple edits pHara handles instantly.
 Others are more involved builds that need human quality assurance — in those cases pHara automatically opens a support ticket and our team takes it from there.
 You don't have to lift a finger… other than texting. :)

 This is one of the highest-impact things you can do on your site — and the easiest to put off.
-Before/after shots and a fresh gallery are what convert browsers into booked appointments, and texting them in to pHara means they actually go up instead of sitting in your camera roll for six months.
+Fresh photos of your office, your team, and your community involvement are what build trust with a patient who’s never met you, and texting them in to pHara means they actually go up instead of sitting in your camera roll for six months.

-1. Upload before/after photos Text: “Add these before/afters to the balayage gallery: [attach photos].”
+1. Upload photos from a community event Text: “Add these photos from Saturday’s hearing screening event to the gallery: [attach photos].”

-You can text photos directly. pHara associates them with the service or gallery you specify and handles the formatting.
+You can text photos directly. pHara associates them with the gallery or page you specify and handles the formatting.

-2. Add photos to your gallery Text: “Add these photos to the wedding gallery: [attach photos].”
+2. Add photos to your gallery Text: “Add these photos to the office gallery: [attach photos].”

 Send a single shot or a full batch — pHara adjusts the gallery layout automatically.

-3. Create a new gallery section Text: “Create a new gallery section called ‘Wedding Trials’ and add it to the portfolio page.”
+3. Create a new gallery section Text: “Create a new gallery section called ‘Community Events’ and add it to the about page.”

-Useful for seasonal collections (prom, bridal, holiday), specific service categories, or individual stylist showcases. pHara wires up the new section and links it from the portfolio.
+Useful for health fairs, hearing-screening days, or a new-technology showcase. pHara wires up the new section and links it from the relevant page.

 4. Replace the homepage featured image Text: “Replace the homepage hero image with this photo: [attach].”

-A fresh seasonal hero image is one of the simplest ways to keep the site feeling current. pHara handles the resizing and formatting for every device.
+A fresh, current hero image is one of the simplest ways to keep the site feeling active. pHara handles the resizing and formatting for every device.

 Hours, Location, and Contact Info

 These are the edits that cost you the most when they’re wrong.
-A client who shows up on a day you’re closed because your hours haven’t been updated is a client who may not come back.
+A patient who drives over on a day you’re closed because your hours haven’t been updated is a patient who may not call back.
 Texting pHara is the fastest way to keep this section honest.

 6. Add a holiday closure Text: “Add a closure notice: we’ll be closed December 24–26 and January 1.”